ProzorroUKR/openprocurement.api/docs/source/tendering/basic-actions/criteria.rst

    :code:

-You can patch exclusion requirement, but only one filed that you can send that is `eligibleEvidences`
+You can patch exclusion requirement, but you can send only `eligibleEvidences`

 .. include:: ../http/criteria/add-exclusion-criteria-requirement.http
    :code: